During a consult last week I asked a leader in the church what’s your current biggest challenge. Their one-word answer is “Volunteers”.

 These folks are passionate about music, graphic design, dance, drama, art, craft, songwriting, stage design, singing and photography.

 These people are natural networkers who are confident with people and thrive on linking people together for a common purpose.
 Relationship building is their forte.

 3. TASK LOVERS

-These volunteers generally enjoy behind the scenes tasks, practical in nature and usually involving administrative, managerial and organisational skills.
+These volunteers generally enjoy behind-the-scenes tasks, practical and usually involving administrative, managerial and organisational skills.